-- Our group program is running on a "thematic art psychotherapy framework" meaning through our experience and information gathering within our community we have noticed regular themes for challenges and celebrations often experienced in the autistic community. - We will spend our 12 weeks focusing on one theme a week. - Our session structure and process is not set in stone.
+- REAL TALK: Each week we focus on a different area and suggest a task or two, you can work with it how you like. - Our group program is running on a "thematic art psychotherapy framework" meaning through our experience and information gathering within our community we have noticed regular themes for challenges and celebrations often experienced in the autistic community.

+- We will spend our 12 weeks focusing on one theme a week. - Our session structure and process is not set in stone.
 It will be flexible depending on the suggestions of the group. - Structured activities and templates will be offered throughout the program for those who feel more comfortable with direction.
-These are optional at all times. - Any process we do is optional, although we encourage people to attempt the theme agreed on by the group. - As a social justice act to reduce the power/control mechanism found in 'therapy' spaces and to practice Peer ways of working, Mahlie and Chloe make art visibly alongside the group and engage in all processes equally.

-• You will find a session layout and overview below.
+These are optional at all times. - Any process we do is optional, although we encourage people to attempt the theme agreed on by the group. - As a social justice act to reduce the power/control mechanism found in 'therapy' spaces and to practice Peer ways of working, Mahlie and Chloe make art visibly alongside the group and engage in all processes equally. - You will find a session layout and overview below.

 Session number Session focus Session overview Session date & time 1 Hello / landing Welcome.
 Introductions.
 Setting up space What are your first thoughts/current feelings about belonging to this community?
 Do you identify with intersections?
-Sat 20 April 3pm - 5pm (AEST) 2 What is my story of autism?
+TBA 2 What is my story of autism?
 Checking in to how we see 'autistic people' and how we might be carrying a narrative / Self-stigma check Debunking myths about autism - Where do we get information/what are our current sources? (academia, social media/advocates, GPs/clinicians, diagnosing team etc) Artwork about how being 'autistic' feels (what kind of animal is autism for me?)
-Sat 27 April 3pm - 5pm (AEST) 3 Sensory profiles Window of Tolerance - What are some of the things we hold and experience alongside autism?
-Looking at our unique sensory challenges and needs Creating a sensory plan for increase and decrease (structured activity/template?)
-Sat 4 May 3pm - 5pm (AEST) 4 Alexithymia / communication Understanding communication internally and externally Finding a non-verbal language: Colour, shape and line as communication Using emotions wheels Creative writing / self-processing Sat 11 May 3pm - 5pm (AEST) 5 Masking and unmasking Identifying what our masks looks like ways to reduce the impacts of masking Creating our 'two masks' and looking for the in-between (structured art activity) Sat 18 May 3pm - 5pm (AEST) 6 Burnout / Meltdown / Shutdown What do we mean by burnout, meltdown and shutdown?
+TBA 3 Sensory profiles Window of Tolerance - What are some of the things we hold and experience alongside autism?
+Looking at our unique sensory challenges and needs Creating a sensory plan for increase and decrease (structured activity/template) TBA 4 Alexithymia / communication Understanding communication internally and externally Finding a non-verbal language: Colour, shape and line as communication Using emotions wheels Creative writing / self-processing TBA 5 Masking and unmasking Identifying what our masks looks like ways to reduce the impacts of masking Creating our 'two masks' and looking for the in-between (structured art activity) ТВА 6 Burnout / Meltdown / Shutdown What do we mean by burnout, meltdown and shutdown?
 What do these things look like for us specifically?
-Identifying what can lead to burnout, meltdown, and shutdown. how to avoid and manage them effectively Creating a plan or reminder artwork Sat 25 May 3pm - 5pm (AEST) 7 Special interests (Splns) Understanding the importance Splns Finding safe spaces to encourage Splns Making art about our Spln or using the space to practice Spln Sharing Spln in our space Sat 1 June 3pm - 5pm (AEST) 8 Boundaries Values systemsInternal and external boundary setting Sat 8 June 3pm - 5pm (AEST)
+Identifying what can lead to burnout, meltdown, and shutdown. how to avoid and manage them effectively Creating a plan or reminder artwork TBA 7 Special interests (Splns) Understanding the importance Splns Finding safe spaces to encourage Splns Making art about our Spln or using the space to practice Spln TBA

+Sharing Spln in our space

+8 Boundaries Values systems TBA

+Internal and external boundary setting

+Needs vs Wants

+Communicating needs

-9 Social interaction and connection Understanding proxy communication / parallel play Sat 15 June 3pm - 5pm (AEST)
+9 Social interaction and connection Understanding proxy communication / parallel play TBA

 Being alone vs lonely

 Finding "people like us"

 Connecting to the world around us

 Circle of support/connection (structured art activity)

 10 Self-protection and Self-care Rest, respite and self-connection.
-Sat 22 June 3pm - 5pm (AEST)
+TBA

 What are some of the things we experience alongside autism that

 need protecting and care?

 Building a nest (structured art activity)

 11 Autistic joy and strengths Has my story of autism changed?
-Sat 29 June 3pm - 5pm (AEST)
+TBA

 Tree of life (structured art activity)

-12 Ending Processing feelings and thoughts around ending through art Sat 6 July 3pm - 5pm (AEST)
+12 Ending Processing feelings and thoughts around ending through art TBA

 Discussion and questions around contact and communication

 after the program ends

 Finding spaces to continue to grow

 Saying 'see you later'